-- Family History: Women with immediate family members (mother or sister) with ovarian cancer have an increased risk of developing the disease.
-If you have a family history of cancer, genetic testing can help determine your risk.
+- Family History: Women with family members with ovarian cancer may be at increased risk of developing the disease.
+Increased risk of ovarian cancer may be passed through the father’s side of the family as frequently as through maternal relatives.
+If you have a family history of cancer, genetic testing is available and can help determine your risk.

-- Parity: Women who have never given birth face a higher risk.
+- Parity: Having one or more children and breastfeeding may reduce the risk of ovarian cancer.
+Women who have never given birth face a higher risk.

 - Breast Cancer: Women who have had breast cancer or have a family history of breast cancer face a higher risk of developing ovarian cancer.
 Some of the genetic disorders that increase a woman’s risk for breast cancer, such as those with a BRCA1 and BRCA2 gene mutation, also significantly increases one’s risk for developing ovarian cancer.

 - Obesity: Being overweight increases the risk of ovarian cancer.